mmark-md/mmark-cli/README.md

 * Option: `--ext-mathjax`

-The extension allows to transform inline code spans into MathJax inline spans and code blocks with the info string `"mathjax"` (case-sensitive) into MathJax display spans.
+The extension allows us to transform inline code spans into MathJax inline spans and code blocks with the info string `"mathjax"` (case-sensitive) into MathJax display spans.
 Every line in such a code block will produce a separate display span, i.e. a separate line with a formula (which is